Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UISupport.md

 ## VirtualMouseInput Component

 >[!NOTE]
->The `VirtualMouseInput` component is not yet supported in combination with [UI Toolkit](#ui-toolkit-support).
+>While pointer input generated from a `VirtualMouseInput` component is received in UI Toolkit, the `VirtualMouseInput` component is not officially supported for use with [UI Toolkit](#ui-toolkit-support).
 At the moment, it only works in combination with the [Unity UI](https://docs.unity3d.com/Manual/com.unity.ugui.html) system.
-However, pointer input generated from a `VirtualMouseInput` component *will* be received in UI Toolkit as well.

 If your application uses gamepads and joysticks as an input, you can use the [navigation Actions](#navigation-type-input) to operate the UI.
 However, it usually involves extra work to make the UI work well with navigation.
 An alternative way to operate the UI is to allow gamepads and joysticks to drive the cursor from a "virtual mouse cursor".